AndrewJBateman/ionic-angular-world-data/README.md

 ## Navigation/Pages

-* **Nav side-bar:** TODO: countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
+* **Nav side-bar:** countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.

-* **Countries page** shows world headlines using an ion-card list.
-Uses *ngIf to only show card if it has an image to avoid having news items with empty spaces (API data is not perfect).
-Shows time as '... ago' using a date convert pipe that uses day.js to convert the API Coordinated Universal Time (UTC) date-time string to '...ago'.
+* **TODO** add menu close function.

+* **Countries page** Simple list of cards working for 'all' category.
+**TODO:** Include search bar at top.
+Link to Country Detail page - footer: link to map, link to Wikipedia? link to World Bank Data?

-* **Categories**
+* **Categories** Replace with quiz?

-* **Favourites**
+* **Favourites** Replace with..map? just a map you can zoom in?

 * **About**

 ## Status & To-do list

 * Status: Working Country List page.
 Ion segment used to allow user to select country_list by continent.
 Routes to detail page but data binding not working due to api get error.

 * To-do: Change ion-segment to ion-select-option or top bar menu sliding columns.
 Add search, fix detail page.
 Add filter to filter countries by select option chosen (ie Africa, Europe etc).
 Add to categories page/add extra pages with rankings data from World Bank etc. Add contact info to about page.
 Add scss color themes.
+Look at CIA Fact Book for info - API?

 ## Inspiration